Foreign Correspondent (film): Plot

 Britain and France declare war on Germany.
-Jones and ffolliott follow the Fishers on a Short S.30 Empire flying boat to America.
-When he intercepts a telegram intended for ffolliott, telling him that Van Meer has recovered and identified Fisher as his kidnapper, Fisher realizes he will soon be captured and returned to England as a spy.
+Jones and ffolliott follow the Fishers onto a Short S.30 Empire flying boat to America.
+When Fisher intercepts a telegram intended for ffolliott, telling him that Van Meer has recovered and identified Fisher as his kidnapper, Fisher realizes he will soon be captured and returned to England.
 He confesses his treasonous behavior to Carol, who already suspects the truth but promises to stand by him.
 Jones pleads with Carol to rekindle their affair.
 Seconds later, the aircraft is shelled by a German destroyer and crashes into the ocean.
 The survivors perch on the floating wing of the downed aircraft.
-Realizing that it cannot support everyone, Fisher slips into the ocean to drown, sacrificing himself so the rest may live.
+Realizing that the wing cannot support everyone, Fisher slips into the ocean to drown, dying for his cause while also sacrificing himself so the rest will survive.

 An American ship rescues the survivors.
 The captain refuses to allow the reporters to file their stories using the ship's communications, citing American neutrality in the war.
 Still, Jones, ffolliott, and Carol surreptitiously communicate the story by radio-telephone to Mr. Powers.
 Jones returns to England and, with Carol at his side, becomes a successful war correspondent.
 During a live radio broadcast, he describes London being bombed, urging Americans to "keep those lights burning" as they go dark in the studio.